 Simply, the web analytics dashboard will track all of your website traffic details that you get thanks to Google Analytics (GA).
 GA is a great tool and provides a lot of affordable data on your visitors.
 Well-designed, custom Google Analytics dashboards will give you a deeper understanding and a greater clarity on your audience.

-On this second monthly marketing report, you can track basic info like the number of visitors over time, their behavior (new, returning, time on page, pages per session, …), the bounce rate, etc. In addition to the more general demographics, knowing your audience’s behavior is an asset.
+On this second monthly marketing report template, shown above, you can track basic info like the number of visitors over time, their behavior (new, returning, time on page, pages per session, …), the bounce rate, etc. In addition to the more general demographics, knowing your audience’s behavior is an asset.
 Secondly, monitoring the traffic sources is as important, as already stated earlier in this article.
-You can that way tailor time and budget accordingly.
-Finally, the bottom line is conversion.
+That way, you can tailor time and budget accordingly.
+Finally, the bottom line is the conversion.
 You want all of these people coming to your site to take action, and convert – whichever that conversion is, provided that you stated it beforehand: signing up for a newsletter, starting a free trial, watching a video, buying your product.
 Your monthly report should track these conversion rates and see how they perform compared to the initial goals.

 **click to enlarge**